-Figure 3 MOCA generated refresh plan mean dates versus LCC for the case study system with no constraints applied (see online version for colours)

-Note: The data point for each refresh plan is plotted at the mean of the refresh dates in the respective plans.
+Figure 3 MOCA generated refresh plan mean dates versus lifecycle cost for the case study system with no constraints applied.
+The data point for each refresh plan is plotted at the mean of the refresh dates in the respective plans.

-Figure 4 MOCA generated refresh plan mean dates versus LCC for the case study system with a deterministic application of the generated constraints (see online version for colours)

-Notes: The least costly plan that satisfies all constraints is circled.
-This figure is scaled the same as Figure 3.
+Figure 4 MOCA generated refresh plan mean dates versus lifecycle cost for the case study system with a deterministic application of the generated constraints.
+The least costly plan that satisfies all constraints is circled.
+Note, this figure is scaled the same as Figure 3.